Gokasoon/Paldle/README.md

 # Paldle

-Wordle game for Palworld creatures, including a Paldex and 3 daily mini-games.
+Android wordle game with Palworld creatures, including a Paldex and 3 daily mini-games